rdegges/rdegges-blog/articles/2012/reflections-on-herokus-waza-event.md

+---
-Title: Reflections on Heroku's Waza Event
+title: "Reflections on Heroku's Waza Event"
-Date: 2012-01-15
-Tags: programming
+date: "2012-01-15"
+tags: ["programming"]
+slug: "reflections-on-herokus-waza-event"
-Summary: Some reflections on Heroku's Waza conference: it was insanely awesome.
+description: "Some reflections on Heroku's Waza conference: it was insanely awesome."
+---

 ![Heroku Logo][]